IF SOMEONE’S IN TROUBLE, CALL 999

 What to do

-999 and ask for the right service
+Phone 999 and ask for help

-them to float on their back
+Tell them to stay calm and float on their back

 Throw